Oklahoma Mesothelioma Lawyer

 The generation of power in Oklahoma required the use of large, high-temperature equipment.
 Boilers, furnaces, turbines, cooling towers and ovens were installed, maintained and repaired at these power plants.
 This equipment required large amounts of asbestos-containing products to properly function.
 Other products, including pumps, valves, motors, wire, cable, heaters, air conditioning units, gaskets, packing, chillers, and steam traps were necessary to allow the powerhouses to properly function.
 Individuals working at these Oklahoma power plants were exposed to high levels of asbestos dust from their work with or around these products.

-Power Plant Construction
+Attorneys Representing Workers At Power Plant Construction

 Between the 1930s and 1980s, construction of power plants, rail yards, generating sites and other locations for equipment were undertaken throughout Oklahoma.
 Independent contractors, construction crews and powerhouse employees were present while these locations were constructed.
 Between the 1930s and 1980s, many of the construction materials used or installed at these power plant construction sites contained asbestos.